ruiminshen/yolo-tf/README.md

 - Download the [COCO](http://mscoco.org/) 2014 ([training](http://msvocds.blob.core.windows.net/coco2014/train2014.zip), [validation](http://msvocds.blob.core.windows.net/coco2014/val2014.zip), and [test](http://msvocds.blob.core.windows.net/coco2014/test2014.zip)) dataset.
 Extract these zip files into one directory (such as "~/Documents/Database/coco/").

-- Run "cache.py" to create the cache file for the training program.
-A verify command-line argument "-v" is recommended to check the training data and drop the corrupted examples.
+- Run "cache.py" to create the cache file for the training program. **A verify command-line argument "-v" is strongly recommended to check the training data and drop the corrupted examples**.

 - Run "train.py" to start the training process (the model data saved previously will be loaded if it exists).
 Multiple command-line arguments can be defined to control the training process.
 Such as the batch size, the learning rate, the optimization algorithm and the maximum number of steps.